Real-Time Dam Levels

 Agricultural & Economic Significance

-Agriculture in the surrounding areas of Victoria depends heavily on the water security provided by Tarago.
+Beyond standard municipal supply, Tarago is a vital asset for the regional agricultural economy in Victoria.
 The local economy, heavily rooted in agriculture, fluctuates in tandem with the health of this reservoir.
 Sustainable water management here ensures that both crops and livestock can survive prolonged dry spells.

 Ecological & Recreational Context